raspberrypi/linux/Documentation/admin-guide/sysfs-rules.rst

     child device.

 - Hierarchy in a single device tree
-    There is only one valid place in sysfs where hierarchy can be examined and this is below: ``/sys/devices.``
+    There is only one valid place in sysfs where the hierarchy can be examined and this is below: ``/sys/devices.``
     It is planned that all device directories will end up in the tree below this directory.